The Rural Renewal program in Jasper is suspended until November 2025.

 Under the direction of the Licensing and Enforcement Manager:

-• Ensures enforcement of the Bylaws of the Municipality of Jasper;
+- Enforce the Bylaws of the Municipality of Jasper

-• Investigates Bylaw to prepare for court proceedings;
+- Investigate Bylaw offences to prepare for court proceedings.

-• Responds to public complaints and inquiries about Bylaw infractions and tickets;
+- Respond to public complaints and inquiries about Bylaw infractions and tickets.

-• Conducts foot, vehicle and other patrols as required;
+- Conduct foot, vehicle, and other patrols as required.

-• Impounds and ensures the safety and well-being of loose, dangerous or abandoned domestic animals in the Town of Jasper and operates the domestic animal control compound;
+- Impound and ensure the safety of loose, dangerous or abandoned domestic animals in the Town of Jasper.

-• Cooperates with the Parks Canada Warden Service on manners of domestic-wildlife encounters within the Town;
+- Cooperate with the Parks Canada Warden Service on domestic-wildlife encounters within the Town.

-• Maintains records of infractions and licenses as required;
+- Maintain records of infractions and licenses as required.

-• Acquires and maintains an understanding of the context and functioning of local government in Jasper, including the Municipality of Jasper’s relationship with Jasper National Park and the Parks Canada Agency;
+- Acquire and maintain an understanding of the Municipality of Jasper's relationship with Jasper National Park and the Parks Canada.

-• Becomes familiar with and carries out duties and responsibilities in accordance with the Health & Safety Manual approved by the Municipality along with Occupational Health & Safety regulations;
+- Carry out duties in accordance with the Municipality of Jasper’s Health and Safety Manual and Alberta Occupational Health & Safety regulations.

-• Participates in the proper operation of the Municipal vehicle impound and storage facility; and
+- Participate in the proper operation of the Municipal vehicle impound and storage facility.

 Qualifications & experience: Your resume and cover letter must clearly describe how you meet the following minimum qualifications: